TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphLdapServerTraverseUser"></a>
 # **graphLdapServerTraverseUser**
-> List&lt;GraphObjectWithPaths&gt; graphLdapServerTraverseUser(ldapserverId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphLdapServerTraverseUser(ldapserverId, contentType, accept, limit, skip, xOrgId)

 List the Users bound to a LDAP Server